smhlotfi/woocommerce-sale-booster/README.md

 == Installation ==

-1. Upload the `wooCommerce-sale-booster` folder to the `/wp-content/plugins/` directory.
+1. Upload the `smart-sales-report` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Once activated, navigate to the plugin settings to configure your desired export options.